finaptic/public-documentation/docs/Implementation-Guide/Legal-And-Regulatory-Compliance/finaptic_account_fee_guide_and_agreement.md

 **b.
 Deposit insurance**

-National Bank of Canada is a member of the Canada Deposit Insurance Corporation.
+NATSOLUTION is a member of the Canada Deposit Insurance Corporation.
 Your deposits will be protected under the Canada Deposit Insurance Corporation Act if they meet certain requirements.
 For more information, contact us or:

 Canada Deposit Insurance Corporation